Khon Kaen in Thailand’s North-eastern region of Isaan is definitely a road less travelled for us Aussies.

 Make your first port of the call the wonderful City Pillar in the centre of town — a public Buddhist shrine that safeguards the good fortune of the region.
 There’s an offering area outside and a prayer area inside.
 During our visit there’s a wonderful display of traditional dance.

 Don’t miss the beautiful Wat Nong Waeng buddhist temple, located close to the Kaen Nakorn Lake.
 It’s well worth a visit.

-For historical things to see and do in Khon Kaen, the Hong Moon Mung Mueung museum is a must.
+Khon Kaen’s Hong Moon Mung Mueung museum is a must-visit.

-One thing you’ll notice on arrival in Khon Kaen are the large concrete dinosaurs dotted about the place, a la (rather disturbingly) Clive Palmer.
-The museum fills in the blanks, describing the large number of fossilised dinosaur remains that have been found in this area, including the oldest T-Rex ever uncovered at somewhere between 120 and 130 million years old.
+This is not a high tech, polished facility, but that’s part of its charm.
+A lot of love has clearly gone into putting the collection together.
+One thing you’ll notice on arrival in Khon Kaen are the large concrete dinosaurs dotted about the place.
+The museum fills in the blanks — describing the large number of fossilised dinosaur remains that have been found in this area, including the oldest T-Rex ever uncovered at somewhere between 120 and 130 million years old.

 As mentioned, with its large university student population, the street food is Khon Kaen is plentiful and excellent.

 Try the night market on Reun Rom Road.